soribadiaby/CNN-signaldetection/README.md

 radiocommunication signals on spectrograms
 ## Method
 Overfeat <a href="https://arxiv.org/pdf/1312.6229.pdf">paper</a>
-## Classifier network
+## Classification network

 ## Regression network

 ## HMI

-The Human Machine Interface allows to select a spectrogram in the file system and can display the detected and localized signals with bounding boxes and indicating the class of the selected spectrogram
+The human-machine interface allows to select a spectrogram in the file system and can display the detected and localized signals with bounding boxes and indicating the class of the selected spectrogram